quic-go/docs/content/docs/quic/connection.md

 The context passed to `ConnContext` is closed once the QUIC connection is closed, or if the handshake fails for any reason.
 This allows applications to clean up state that might they might have created in the `ConnContext` callback (e.g. by using `context.AfterFunc`).

+{{< callout type="info" >}}
+  By returning an error, `ConnContext` can also be used to reject a connection attempt at a very early stage, before the QUIC handshake is started.
+  In that case, the connection is closed with a CONNECTION_REFUSED error code.
+{{< /callout >}}

 ## Closing a Connection {#closing}